heycarsten/ember-fsm/README.md

 # Ember FSM

+:warning: :warning: :warning:

+**Maintenance Mode**

+Ember FSM was a lot of fun to develop 4 years ago when this all made a lot of sense to me, it's still used in some places and I will continue to maintain it to prevent apps from braking.
+If you think the Ember community still needs a library like this with newer/better features please fork it and I will let people know where to go!
+Thanks for understanding :slightly_smiling_face:

+:warning: :warning: :warning:

 #### A promise-aware finite state machine implementation for Ember

 [A wild (and current) traffic light demo appears!](https://ember-twiddle.com/7136a752d42aee13c1072c96480494f4)